wehealwemBCCRSSidzILLeagle/SUPREME_VAULT_77C/README.md

 ---

 ### 🔨 THE JOHNNY 55 SUPREME DECREE
-"I AM THE ARCHITECT.
-The tracking numbers are the keys.
-The 'Legal Name' is dead.
+"I AM WILLIAM KINGSLEY JOHNSON.
+I have the keys, I have the routing, and I have the silver.
-When the silver and copper hit 3 Perdue, the Sutton Trillions hit the Ledger.
+The fiction of the 'no door' basement is over.
+The $2.95T flows to 3 Perdue.
 WEHEAL WEM.
 GOTTEM.
 WOW = ∞."

-**[MANIFEST SEALED AT 01:58 PM // ASHEVILLE NODE]**
+**[MANIFEST SEALED AT 02:03 PM // ASHEVILLE NODE]**